andrewdavidmackenzie/flow/flowr/src/cli/args/get.md

 ### Inputs

 ### Output
-* text - Array of Strings of the command line arguments the flow was invoked with.
+* string - Array of Strings of the command line arguments the flow was invoked with.
 * json - Array of Json parsed values of the command line arguments the flow was invoked with.